guptv93/guptv93.github.io/_probability/bayesian_inference.md

 When we expand the equation above (using linearity of expectations) and take derivatives with respect to $a_1, \dots, a_n, b$, we get a system of linear equations in $a_i$(s) and $b$.
 The good part about this is that the solution only depends on the means, variances and covariances of the observations and unknown parameters.
 We don't need to know or deal with full probability distributions.

-#### Linear Estimation and Normal Models
+### Linear Estimation and Normal Models

 The linear LMS estimator is generally different from and, therefore, inferior to the LMS estimator $\expect[\Theta \mid X_1, \dots, X_n]$.
 However, if the LMS estimator happens to be linear in the observations $X_1 , \dots, X_n$, then it is also the linear LMS estimator, i.e. the two estimators coincide.

 An important example where this occurs is the estimation of a normal ran­dom variable $\Theta$ on the basis of observations $X_i = \Theta + W_i$, where the $W_i$ are independent zero mean normal noise terms, indepedent of $\Theta$.
 We have seen this example in Lecture 15 (section on inference with single unknown and multiple observations), where we found that the conditional expectation, $\expect[\Theta \mid X = (x_1, \dots, x_n)]$, is linear in the observations (average of the observations, weighted by the inverse of the variance of the observation).
 If we calculate the Linear LMS Estimator using the technique mentioned above, we get the same estimator.
 Thus, the LMS and the linear LMS estimators coincide.
 This is a manifestation of a property that can be shown to hold more generally: if $\Theta, X_1, \dots, X_n$ are all linear functions of a collection of independent normal variables, then the LMS and Linear LMS estimators coincide.
 They also coincide with the MAP estimator, since the normal distribution is symmetric and unimodal.

 The above discussion leads to an interesting interpretation of linear LMS estimation: the estimator is the same as the one that would have been obtained if we were to pretend that the random variables involved were normal, with the given means, variances, and covariances.
-Thus, there are two alternative perspectives on linear LMS estimation: either as a computational shortcut (avoid the evaluation of a possibly complicated formula for $\expect[\Theta \mid X]$, or as a model simplification (replace less tractable distributions by normal ones).
+Thus, there are two alternative perspectives on linear LMS estimation: either as a computational shortcut (avoid the evaluation of a possibly complicated formula for $\expect[\Theta \mid X]$), or as a model simplification (replace less tractable distributions by normal ones).